Fabian-Heinrich/discord_install.sh/README.md

-# Discord Installation Script
+# Discord Installation and Update Script

-This script automates the installation process of Discord on Linux systems.
+This script automates the installation and update process of Discord on Linux systems.
 It downloads the Discord Debian package from the official Discord website and installs it using `dpkg`.

 ## Prerequisites